 Once you become familiar with all the reporting features, you may want to create custom reports that you can save to call upon later.

-To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save as” button at the top of the report page, then select "Add to My reports" as shown below in Figure 6.
+To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save as” button at the top of the report page, as shown in the example below.
+Then enter a name for the report and save it.

 It's useful for any type of business to know what sections of your website are responsible for significant ad revenue.
 That is a crucial activity to do as a common practice in any business enterprise for a site monetized with AdSense.

 © 2009 Glenn Stok